 States in which marijuana has been legalized

 Marijuana is an illegal drug on the federal level, but 35 states have enacted laws decriminalizing it to varying degrees.
 Fourteen of those states have laws protecting employees against termination for lawful, off-duty use of marijuana.
-With legalized marijuana on the ballot in four states in November 2018 and three of them passing, there’s a good chance even more states will legalize marijuana, either medically or recreationally, in the future.
+With 4 more states legalizing marijuana in the 2020 election — Arizona, Montana, New Jersey, and South Dakota — there’s a good chance even more states will follow suit and allow either medical or recreational marijuana in the future.

-- Recreational marijuana: Alaska, California, Colorado, Maine, Massachusetts, Michigan, Nevada, Oregon, Vermont, Washington, and Washington DC
+- Medical and recreational marijuana: Alaska, Arizona, California, Colorado, Maine, Massachusetts, Michigan, Montana, Nevada, New Jersey, Oregon, South Dakota, Vermont, Washington, and Washington DC

-Please note that New York state is moving increasingly towards legalizing recreational marijuana with its health department recently endorsing the move and Governor Cuomo pushing for legalization in 2019.
+Please note that New York state is moving increasingly towards legalizing recreational marijuana with Governor Cuomo pushing for legalization in 2021.

 Colorado saw its first test of the employee protection law in the case of Coats vs. Dish Network, LLC.
 In this case, the plaintiff, Brandon Coats was a customer service employee of Dish Network who failed a random drug test and was terminated.
 In June of 2016, the Colorado Supreme Court ruled to affirm the termination.
 The decision considered that while marijuana use is “lawful” under Colorado law, it is not under federal law, and concluded that the employee’s use of marijuana was not lawful.
 This case sets precedent in Colorado and is useful in creating drug policies in other states where protections exist.